vanhoofmaarten/gridsome-plugin-stylelint/README.md

 ## Options

 `gridsome-plugin-stylelint` is a wrapper around [`stylelint-webpack-plugin`](https://github.com/webpack-contrib/stylelint-webpack-plugin#options).
-All of the options & their defaults are directly mapped on and from [`stylelint-webpack-plugin`](https://github.com/webpack-contrib/stylelint-webpack-plugin#options), with the exception op the following:
+All of the options & their defaults are directly mapped on and from [`stylelint-webpack-plugin`](https://github.com/webpack-contrib/stylelint-webpack-plugin#options), with the exception of the following:

 ### `context`